 So, it’s clear that we will never see turtles chilling to music as apes and dogs do.
 Why’s that?
 Are their brains wired differently?
 Or it’s the ears?

 It’s not uncommon for people to think that turtles have no ears at all.
 Turtles don’t have rounded openings like us, but they do have internal ears.

 If you look carefully, you will see two small holes on each side of the head covered by thin flaps of skin covering.
 So, the flaps are actually covering the internal ear bones.

 This is quite interesting and can take up the entire article’s length if we get into details.

 But in short, the covering flaps allow some extents of vibrations and low-frequency sounds to enter the ear canals.

-Turtles lack eardrums, but they have small bones in inner ears that differentiate between sounds and vibrations.
+Turtles lack eardrums, but they have small bones in their inner ears that differentiate between sounds and vibrations.

 The inner ear transmits the sounds to the brain for interpretation.
 But the brain doesn’t do an impeccable job at translating it, as hearing is a secondary feature for turtles.

-There is an intricate mechanical arrangement in a turtle ear that is fully effective with low-frequency range.
+There is an intricate mechanical arrangement in a turtle ear that is fully effective with a low-frequency range.